Active Vapor-Based Robotic Wiper: Discussion

 \subsubsection{Controlling Contact}

-The accuracy and efficiency of the wiping motions depend on the stable contact between the robot gripper and the target surface to be wiped.
-The contact-force controller can be used for more flexible motion.

-Leidner~\etal~\cite{Leidner2016} tackled the automation of robot wiping motions with the whole body motion control.
-Luo~\etal~\cite{Lu2015} enabled users to easily adjust the end-effector's force setpoint while commanding the end-effector motion to successfully execute the task.
-In this study, force control methods are beyond the scope of this study, but we can refer to these studies to achieve a flexible wiping motion.
-If we control the contact force precisely, the time required for the motion tends to be longer than that without control.
-In our future work, referring to other studies~\cite{Kim2019}, we will tackle a control method and re-estimation method of plane normal while reducing the motion time.
+Stable contact between the robot gripper and the target surface is crucial for accurate and efficient wiping motions.
+Leidner~\etal~\cite{Leidner2016} automated robot wiping using whole-body motion control, and Luo~\etal~\cite{Lu2015} allowed users to adjust the end-effector's force setpoint.
+Although force control is beyond this study's scope, these studies inform flexible wiping motion.
+Precise contact force control can increase motion time.
+Future work will focus on control methods and re-estimation of the plane normal to reduce motion time.